jchrisli/twilio-video-app-react/README.md

 The Video app has the following features:

 - [x] Video conferencing with real-time video and audio
-- [x] Chat support for textual and file-based messaging
 - [x] Enable/disable camera
 - [x] Mute/unmute mic
 - [x] Screen sharing